OutSystems/docs-odc/src/eap/troubleshoot/debug/troubleshoot-debugger-connection.md

     ![](<images/ios-web-inspector.png>)

+### Cookies can't be set during a debug session

+Server action cannot set cookies during a debug session.
+When configuring cookies in ODC Studio, ensure the debugger is turned off.

 ### PC is not trusted for debugging { #pc-is-not-trusted-for-debugging }

 The final step to setup your device to be ready for debugging is to trust the PC so it can communicate with the device.
 To do so, tap **Trust** when the following pop-up appears on your device: